 If you’re wondering how to start an Instagram blog with no experience, you’ll be happy to know it’s easy to start.
 Instagram blogging is microblogging because of the 2,200 character limit for captions vs no limit on traditional blogging platforms.
 Instagram bloggers with 15,000 engaged followers can make around $200 per sponsored post.

-Here are the seven steps on how to start an Instagram blog:
+Here are the eight steps on how to start an Instagram blog:

 1. Create an Instagram Account

 Creating an Instagram account is free and takes just a few minutes to do.
 The step that takes the longest is figuring out what you want your username to be.
 Keep in mind that unlike other social media platforms, you can change your username later on.
-However, many prefer to use their full name as a username so they brand themselves.
+However, many prefer to use their full name as a username so they build a personal brand.

 Get started with your Instagram account in just a few steps:

-- Download the Instagram app from the Google Play store (Android) or App Store (iPhone)
+- Download the Instagram app from the Google’s Play store (Android) or App Store (iPhone).

-- You’ll then be prompted to create a username and password
+- You’ll then receive a prompt to create a username and password.

 2. Choose a Niche for Your Instagram Blog

-The key for how to start an Instagram blog is gaining consistent growth by giving your audience what they’ve come to expect.
+When learning how to start an Instagram blog, the key to gaining consistent growth is to give your audience what they’ve come to expect.
 If you are a travel Instagram blogger and then post a sponsored ad for a recliner, you’re not only going to confuse followers but you might cause them to unsubscribe.
 By choosing a niche for your Instagram blog, you’re telling people who come to your blog exactly what kind of content they’ll get going forward if they follow you.

 Many lifestyle Instagram bloggers monetize their content through brand partnerships.
 These brand partnerships are often sponsored posts, where an Instagrammer gets paid to do a static Instagram post or Instagram story about a product.
 Sometimes, they do affiliate programs with different brands and earn a commission on any sales referrals.